Aryan-Maini/Aryan-Maini/README.md

 - 👋 Hi, I’m @Aryan-Maini
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Open Source
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning R and Statistics (time series)
-- 💞️ I’m looking to collaborate on Impactful Projects
+- 💞️ I’m looking to collaborate on Impactful Projects :)
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...